apache/logging-log4cxx/src/site/markdown/concepts.md

 When each class instance has a identifiable name
-(e.g. when it is instantiated from configuration data) add a member variable to hold a log4cxx::LoggerInstancePtr and name it so it a *descendant* of the class.
+(e.g. when it is instantiated from configuration data) add a member variable to hold a log4cxx::LoggerInstancePtr and initialize it with a name that makes it a *descendant* of the class.
 This allows activation of DEBUG logging for a single object or all objects of that class.